 By exploring the broader impacts of war, and better reflecting the experience of recent immigrants, teachers at all grade levels can help keep Remembrance Day relevant to students’ lives and interests.

-Vancouver Peace Poppies offers ideas and resource materials for secondary and primary teachers, plus subsidized white lapel poppies for use in BC schools.
+Vancouver Peace Poppies offers ideas and resource materials for secondary and primary teachers, plus subsidized white lapel poppies for use in Canadian public schools.
+We can also provide poppies at cost for Canadian private schools, but encourage them to order directly from the Peace Pledge Union.